bbauska/W3Cx-3of5/README.md

 <h4>How to check which resolutions are supported by a browser?</h4>

-Use this [Web app that ](https://webrtchacks.github.io/WebRTC-Camera-Resolution/)systematically tests a set of "preferred resolutions" and compared them to the actual resolutions returned by the browser.
+Use this <a href="https://webrtchacks.github.io/WebRTC-Camera-Resolution/">Web app that</a> systematically tests a set of "preferred resolutions" and compared them to the actual resolutions returned by the browser.
 Remember that the requested resolution is a hint, and there is no real guarantee that your configuration will allow it.

 <h4>Selecting the front or rear camera on smartphones</h4>